-- 1. Special Assignments: Students may be required to perform reasonable tasks as suited to the disciplinary infraction. - 2.
-Lunch detention: the student would eat lunch in the detention hall and spend the remainder of the period studying.
-Students must purchase a hot lunch while in the detention hall, or bring a sack lunch from home.
+- 1. Special Assignments: Students may be required to perform reasonable tasks as suited to the disciplinary infraction.
+Example: a student who makes a mess in the cafeteria will be required to help clean up the cafeteria. - 2.
+Lunch detention: Students would eat lunch in the detention hall and spend the remainder of the period studying.
+Students may purchase a hot lunch while in the detention hall, or bring a sack lunch from home.
 Students who fail to attend or get removed from a lunch detention are subject to in-school detention and/or suspension. - 3.
 Withholding of privileges: Special privileges such as library, hall pass, computer use, or other privileges may be withheld. - 4.
 Removal from class: A student may be temporarily removed from a class by a teacher.
 The seriousness of the offense, the student's attitude, and the number of previous offenses are all factors determining the final resolution.
 The teacher must submit the reasons in writing to the principal as soon as possible after the removal. - 5.
 Detention: will be held after school (the majority on either Tuesday or Friday) other days may apply as needed; transportation will not be provided.
 Students should fully understand that any teacher in the building has the authority to correct misconduct at any time.
-Therefore, it is conceivable that a staff member might assign a detention to a student who is not in any of his/her classes.
-All students receiving a detention will have 24 hours notice.
-Students who do not return detention slips with parental signatures will be subject to additional disciplinary action.
-The type of detention, (lunch or afterschool) the number of lunch detentions, or the number and length of time in after school detention, is determined by the offense.
-Students who fail to attend or get removed from an after school detention are subject to in-school detention and/or suspension.

-6. In-School Detention (ISD):
+Therefore, it is conceivable that a staff member might assign detention to a student who is not in any of his/her classes.
+All students receiving detention will have 24 hours notice.
+The type of detention, (lunch or after school) the number of lunch detentions, or the number and length of time in after school detention, is determined by the offense.
+Students who fail to attend or get removed from an after school detention are subject to In-School Detention and/or suspension. - 6.
+In-School Detention (ISD): a.

-a.
 ISD may be imposed as a disciplinary action to create a positive change in a students' behavior.
 For an In-School Detention, credit may be given for all classroom assignments.
-ISD is held at GHS and supervised by a GHS teacher.

-7. Out-of-school suspension:
+ISD is held at GHS and supervised by a GHS teacher. - 7.
+Thursday School Thursday school may be imposed as a disciplinary action to create a positive change in a student's behavior.
+Thursday school will be held after school on Thursday afternoons for 2 hours and 35 minutes from 2:25-5:00; transportation will not be provided by the school and is the parents' responsibility.
+All students receiving Thursday School will have 24 hours' notice.
+Athletic events do not excuse students from attending Thursday School and therefore means students will miss games or other events if attendance is required at Thursday School.
+Students who fail to attend or are removed from Thursday School are subject to suspension.

-Misconduct for which Suspension or Expulsion may be imposed
+8. 8.
+Out-of-school suspension: Misconduct for which Suspension or Expulsion may be imposed

-Unless otherwise noted in the individual section, this code shall be applicable to any conduct: on school grounds, during and immediately before or after school hours, on school grounds at any other time when the school is being used by a group, off grounds at a school sponsored activity, function, or event, on a school bus or conveyance, or at any other time when the student is subject to the authority of the school.
+Unless otherwise noted in the individual section, this code shall be applicable to any conduct: on school grounds, during and immediately before or after school hours, on school grounds at any other time when the school is being used by a group, off-grounds at a school-sponsored activity, function, or event, on a school bus or conveyance, or at any other time when the student is subject to the authority of the school.